On the security relevance of weights in deep learning: Adversarial Initialization

-In order to establish that the idea presented in \cref{ssec:prototype} actually does what it is supposed to do, we proceed with a formal analysis of the statistics of the attacks.
+The matrices which are permuted in the above attacks are initialized randomly.
+To establish that we can expect to observe a sufficiently large fraction of negative weights, we proceed with a formal analysis of the statistics of the attacks.
 The goal is to give estimates of the probabilities of deactivating certain neurons by means of adversarial initialization in the above sense.
 We investigate how the layer size, the variance of the weights and the magnitude of the biases influence our attack and show that the input data is indeed not important for its success.
-For clarity, we only consider the case of two fully connected layers as presented as the prototype of our attack in \cref{ssec:prototype}.
-Yet, the analysis basically carries over to convolutions, the shifting and the soft knockout attack because the corresponding parameters can be adapted to all cases.
+For clarity, we consider the case of two fully connected layers as presented as the prototype of our attack.
+Thus, our architecture is described by the formula

+Note that the analysis of this case is not merely relevant for two-layer networks.
+For the attack it does not matter whether the two layers are part of a bigger network or not and whether they are the first layers or somewhere in between other layers, as long as they interrupt the data flow by deactivating neurons.
+Additionally, the analysis of the two fully connected layers basically carries over to convolutions, the shifting and the soft knockout attack because the corresponding parameters can be adapted to all cases.